Rudrapatna

 Rudrapatna is a small village on the banks of the Kaveri river in Arkalgud taluk of Hassan district in the Indian State of Karnataka.

 The village is known for its rich musical heritage.
-The village was an abode of Veda, Nada, and Taranga, according to the renowned Carnatic vocalist, R K Padmanabha.
+The village was an abode of Veda, Nada, and Taranga, according to the renowned Carnatic vocalist, R. K. Padmanabha.
 Rudrapatna stands apart as it has the honour of having contributed many artistes to Carnatic music.

 Musical history

 The village has had a rich musical history.
 Bhaskar Avadhani, an authority on the History of Rudrapatna calls the place the confluence of Veda Brahma and Nada Brahma.
 He recounts that the people of the village migrated from Sengottai in Tirunelveli District of Tamil Nadu.
 They came in two groups.
 While one group settled down at Koushika village in Hassan, another came to Bettadapura.
 People from there started inhabiting on the banks of river Cauvery and one such village formed as Rudrapatna.
-Sanketis, as they were known, practised Vedas and music.
+Sankethis, as they were known, practised Vedas and music.
 While Dikshitas and Somayajis performed Yajna and Yaga, others spent most of their time learning Shathavadhana, chanting of Veda and music.
 It was a place of Ghanapathi, Shatvadani, Ashtavadhani and musicians.
 The Channakeshava Temple of this village is more than a thousand years old.

-Unlike other contemporary musicians, it is claimed that musicians from this village did not aspire for Rajashraya(patronage of royalty).
+Unlike other contemporary musicians, it is claimed that musicians from this village did not aspire for Rajashraya (patronage of royalty).
 Renowned musician from Rudrapatna R K Padmanabha adds that a mass desertion of the village took place following a plague.
 He also claims that nearly 60 per cent of the currently performing Carnatic musicians in Karnataka hail from Rudrapatna.